carlosnack/carlosnack/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=carlosnack&hide=prs,issues,stars&hide_rank&theme=transparent)

-🔭 I work with Javascript, Python and Java as main programming languages.
+🔭 I work with Javascript, Typescript, Python and Java as main programming languages.

 🌱 I have been studying machine learning and data science together, working with different algorithms for predictions and using different strategies for analyzing and processing data.